Location: Mykines, GR

 Period(s) of Occupation: Dig simulator will contain contexts and finds ranging from the Mycenaean to the Classical/Hellenistic period.

 A.TR.E.U.S.
-Comprehensive Fieldwork Certificate in Terrestrial & Maritime Archaeology Dig simulator (fieldwork training) Organized field trips all over Greece Archaeology courses and seminars
+Comprehensive Fieldwork Certificate in Terrestrial and Maritime Archaeology Dig simulator (fieldwork training) Organized field trips all over Greece Archaeology courses and seminars

 Project Size: 1-24 participants